jhuintprog/fall2019/midterm_proj.md

 Due: Thursday, October 18th by 11pm

-*This is a preliminary project description, so definitely not official!*

 **Acknowledgment**: This project was inspired by two assignments ([first](http://nifty.stanford.edu/2010/zingaro-song-generator), [second](http://nifty.stanford.edu/2012/zingaro-stereo-sound-processing/)) developed by [Dan Zingaro](http://www.danielzingaro.com/).

 ## Introduction